No767/No767/README.md

 - Lead developer/manager at [transprogrammer](https://github.com/transprogrammer)
 - Discord bot developer (in my spare time)

-Currently my focus is on robotics and web backend applications.
+Currently my focus is engineering server-side applications and infrastructure, including database management.
-I work on building APIs and production-ready server-side applications working with both SQL and NoSQL databases.
 I tend to work with frontend frameworks such as from React to backend frameworks like Django, Flask, and many more.

 # Current Projects